 This endovascular approach is currently used to treat abdominal and descending thoracic aneurysms, and is being evaluated as a treatment for thoracoabdominal and arch aneurysms.
 While current results are positive, further research is needed to determine who the best candidates for this type of procedure may be.

 Your surgeon will advise you regarding the best option for treating your thoracic aneurysm.

-Cleveland Clinic surgeons and the Aortic Center team have considerable expertise in complex aortic operations, performing over 1,050 aortic procedures in 2006.
+Cleveland Clinic surgeons and the Aortic Center team have considerable expertise in complex aortic operations, performing over 1,000 aortic repairs a year.
 Many of these operations have included innovative endovascular approaches for complex thoracic and thoracoabdominal aneurysms.
-Additionally, in 2006, mortality for open great vessel procedures remained low at 4.0% at Cleveland Clinic.

 After you’ve had surgery to repair an aneurysm, it is recommended you adopt the same heart-healthy lifestyle led by other heart surgery patients.
 Your health care team can provide more information.